Gas Fee Calculator

 What is a crypto gas fee?

-How is the Ethereum gas fee calculated?
+How is an Ethereum gas fee calculated?

 What is Gwei?